liIBits/Cyber-Threat-Hunting/Creating a Threat Hunt Plan.md

 | scheduled tasks / cron jobs | host, scheduled task / cron job |

 # Create a Hunt Plan
 Utilizing the threat intelligence, comprehensive TTPs can now be used to hunt on the network.
 When creating the threat hunt, ensure to antipate anything and everything the APT has been known to do.
+Each threat hunt task can be created using the following format:

-## General Hunt Tasks
+## General Hunt Task Format
 | Task # | Technique Used | T-Code | CyberKill Chain Phase | Tasks / Information | Detection Method / Notes | Host / Network | Analyst Assigned | Status (In Progress / Complete / Pending RFI) | Created by |
 | ------ | -------------- | ------ | --------------------- | ------------------- | ------------------------ | -------------- | ---------------- | --------------------------------------------- | ---------- |